visgl/deck.gl/docs/v4.0/layers/arc-layer.md

 - Default: `object => object.color`

-Method called to determine the rgba color of the source.
+Method called dsto determine the rgba color of the source.
 If the alpha parameter is not provided, it will be set to `255`.

 If the method does not return a value for the given object, fallback to `[0, 0, 255, 255]`.